Boston Schools with Programs in Healthcare

 Adult/Gerontology and Family Nurse Practitioner, Post Master's Certificate

 This 12-credit program is designed for registered nurses with master's degrees in a nursing specialty.
 The program requires either 12 or 21 credits, depending on the program director's recommendation.
-Coursework and clinical training are required; a total of 48 credits and at least 500-600 clinical hours must be completed.
+Coursework and clinical training are required; a total of at least 300-600 clinical hours must be completed.

 Doctor of Nursing Practice, Post MS

 This 39-credit program is designed for advanced nurse practitioners.
-Courses include health information science, biostatistics, epidemiology and healthcare policy.
+Courses include health informatics, biostatistics, epidemiology and healthcare policy.
 Students complete four internships and a capstone project.

 Doctor of Philosophy in Nursing